vacp2p/rfc/content/docs/rfcs/46/README.md

 ## Fingerprinting Attacks

-Protocols that feature distinct patterns are prone to fingerprinting attacks when using them over Tor push.
+Protocols that feature distinct patterns are prone to fingerprinting attacks when using them over Tor Push.
 Both malicious guards and exit nodes could detect these patterns and link the sender and receiver, respectively, to transmitted traffic.
 As a mitigation, such protocols can introduce dummy messages and/or padding to hide patterns.